Identity (Zee album)

-Identity is the only album by Zee, a short-lived side project of Pink Floyd keyboardist Rick Wright, a duo partnership consisting of Wright and Dave Harris of new wave band Fashion, released in 1984.
+Identity is the debut and sole studio album by Zee, a short-lived side project of Pink Floyd's keyboardist and songwriter Rick Wright, a duo partnership consisting of Wright and Dave Harris of new wave band Fashion, released on 9 April 1984 by Harvest and EMI Records.
 The album was written and produced by Wright and Harris and all the lyrics were penned by Harris.

-The album makes heavy use of the Fairlight CMI, a musical synthesizer popularized in the 1980s.
+The album makes heavy use of the Fairlight CMI, a digital synthesiser, music sampler, and digital audio workstation (DAW) popularized in the 1980s.
 This creates a very electronic sound that persists through every track.

 "Confusion" was released as a single with "Eyes of a Gypsy" as the B-side.

 The album was reissued with bonus tracks and new cover art in 2019.
-Despite deceptive packaging suggesting otherwise, all previous CD issues of the album to this had been unauthorized and unofficial.
+Despite deceptive packaging suggesting otherwise, all previous CD issues of the album prior to this had been unauthorized and unofficial.